pabloelt/pabloelt.github.io/content/project/project7/index.md

 $$
 {{< /math >}}

-* <text style='color: #BBDEFC; font-weight: normal;'>Rolling windows variables:</text> Rolling window variables for the minimum, average, and maximum values are created over a range of up to 15 days.
-These rolling variables have demonstrated strong predictive power in forecasting projects.

-Note that all of these defined variables need to be shifted by one day in the functions, as the model cannot access information for the day it is predicting.
+* <text style='color: #BBDEFC; font-weight: normal;'>Target for LGD model:</text> This target represents the amount that is not recovered in the event of a default, as defined by the following formula:

+{{< math >}}
+$$
+\textup{target}_{\textup{LGD}} = 1 - \frac{\textup{Amortised amount}}{\textup{Loan amount} - \textup{Amortised amount}},
+$$
+{{< /math >}}

-On the other hand, **one-hot encoding** and **target encoding** techniques are used to transform categorical variables into numerical ones.
-Both methods are applied at this stage: one-hot encoding serves as the basic transformation, while target encoding incorporates sales information before the transformation.
-We will experiment with both and select the most predictive approach during model analysis.
+On the other hand, **one-hot encoding** and **ordinal encoding** techniques are used to transform categorical variables into numerical ones.
+At this stage, both methods are applied: one-hot encoding is used for basic transformations, while ordinal encoding is applied to variables with a hierarchical structure, such as profile ratings and length of employment.

-Regarding the numerical variables, no transformations are necessary since we are using LightGBM, a tree-based algorithm known for its effectiveness in forecasting projects with large datasets.
-As such, **normalization** and **rescaling** are not required for this project.
-Similarly, **discretization** or **binarization** of variables is not useful for this project, as our primary focus is on the model's forecasting accuracy rather than interpretability. **Class balancing** is also not applicable in this context.
+Additionally, the text data in the 'descripcion' variable is analyzed using the **TfidfVectorizer** technique.
+This method converts a collection of text documents into a matrix of TF-IDF (Term Frequency-Inverse Document Frequency) features.
+TF-IDF reflects the importance of a word within a document relative to the entire dataset, reducing the weight of commonly used words.
+This approach is commonly used in text classification and clustering to capture the relevance of terms.
+However, no relevant terms were identified using this method, so it was ultimately not adopted in this project.

+Regarding the numerical variables, **binarization** is applied to the 'num_derogatorios' variable, and **rescaling** is applied to the remaining ones.
+Specifically, the **MinMaxScaling** technique is used, as it rescales data within a 0 to 1 range, which is more precise for this particular project.
+Other techniques, such as **discretization**, **normalization**, or **class balancing**, are not applicable in this context.

 More details can be found [here](https://github.com/pabloelt/sales-forcasting-for-a-retail-company/blob/main/03_Notebooks/02_Desarrollo/04_Transformacion%20de%20datos.ipynb).